Korean War Legacy Project

 Bio

-Kenneth Warner was born on May 31, 1932 in Kearney, New Jersey.
-There were three boys and one girl in his family, and they often gave their mother a hard time on rainy days for there was no television to keep them entertained.
+Kenneth Warner was born on May 31, 1932, in Kearney, New Jersey.
+There were three boys and one girl in his family.
 He graduated from Kearney High in 1950, just prior to the start of the Korean War.
 He enlisted in the Marine Corps Reserves and soon received orders to Korea, along with his younger brother, Leslie.
-They soon found themselves fighting in the Chosin Reservoir, though in separate units.
+They found themselves fighting in the Jangin (Chosin) Reservoir, though in separate units.
 He climbed his way through the mountains in the cover of dark, often in blizzard conditions with temperatures well below zero, and slept on the cold ground with just a lined sleeping bag with which to keep warm.
-He was often tasked with removing the deceased, many of which had frozen, and encountered masses of Chinese forces suffering from the extreme cold as well.
+He was assigned to removing the deceased, many of which had frozen, and encountered masses of Chinese forces suffering from the extreme cold as well.
 He always looked for his brother when troops passed by on the road and was overwhelmed with joy when he found him alive.
-Despite the tremendous hardships he faced in the Chosin Reservoir, his service to his country and to the Korean people remain a source of pride as he has witnessed the prosperity of South Korea today.
+Despite the tremendous hardships he faced in the Jangin (Chosin) Reservoir, his service to his country and to the Korean people remain a source of pride as he has witnessed the prosperity of South Korea today.

 Video Clips